Early Hick

 As Adverbs (modifying verbs)

-wen'altanes 'irek'er ka'irekwoman.MED.VIS.ANIM-ABS stand-VERB firm-SIM"She stands firmly" (like English "-ly" adverbs)
+wen'altanes 'irek'er ka'irekwoman.MED.VIS.ANIM-ABS stand-VERB ADJ-firm"She stands firmly" (like English "-ly" adverbs)wen'altanes ka'irek 'irek'erwoman.MED.VIS.ANIM-ABS ADJ-firm stand-VERB"She firmly stands"

 Clause Structure and Word Order